ErpNetDocs/tech/reference/config-options-reference.md

 - b.Automatically by the form for editing the languages list, which opens from the Edit Languages menu.

 24. Key -  **CheckForTransactionInvalidLotDisabled**
 - a.Action: When this key has value and this value is "1", the validation for an invalid lot in the store transaction on document release is not performed.
-An invalid lot is a lot which is defined for a product, different than the product in the store transaction line.
+An invalid lot is a lot that is defined for a product, different than the product in the store transaction line.
 In all other cases, the validation is performed.
 - b.The user sets it manually

 25. Key - **VisualPasteDisabled - suspended**